kylelmorris/UCB/README.md

 Stop and start the script and preprocessing will continue right where it left off
 #### Your settings are remembered
 Stop and start the script and you can continue without having to re-enter your program options
+#### Smart sequential file handling
+Movies that are currently being written to disk will not be worked on, k2_realtime_data_transfer.sh will transfer you data on the fly

 ## Notes